Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 4. Different types of power unit

-With the exception of rc gliders, all rc airplanes need a motor of some kind to generate the thrust to pull (or push) the model through the air.
+With the exception of rc gliders, all rc airplanes need a motor of some kind to generate the thrust to pull (or push) the plane through the air.

 There are many many different choices of both IC and EP rc airplanes available and the size of the engine or motor used depends on the size and weight of the model, as well as the desired performance.

-The advent of low cost and Ready To Fly EP planes has really opened up the hobby in recent years, and there is no argument that you can get started for less with electric, but there are still many beginners who prefer to start with an IC model airplane and this is perfectly acceptable.
+The advent of low cost and Ready To Fly EP planes has really changed the hobby, and there is no argument that you can get started for less with electric.
+With that said, there are still many beginners who prefer to start with an IC airplane and this is perfectly acceptable.